-Based on the net currency rate exposures as of March 31, 2009, and assuming that all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar and RMB against the U.S. dollar would result in an increase/decrease of approximately \$7.7 million (\$3.4 million for the Canadian dollar and \$4.3 million for the RMB) in the Company's net income/loss.
+Based on the above net exposures, and assuming that all other variables remain constant, a 10% depreciation or appreciation of the RMB against the U.S. dollar would result in an increase in the Company's income before tax/decrease in income before tax of approximately \$3,805,000 for the three month period ended March 31, 2009 and a decrease in the Company's loss before income tax/increase in loss before income tax of approximately \$2,973,000 for the year ended December 31, 2008.